The fundamental theorem of asset pricing, the hedging problem and maximal claims in financial markets with short sales

-In particular, $H\cdot X$ is a $Q$-martingale. \end{lema} \begin{proof} The argument to prove this result is analogous to the one used in the proof of Emery's inequality (see Theorem V-3 in \cite{protter}) and we do not include its proof in this paper. \end{proof} The next proposition is a key step in the extension of the (FTAP) to markets with short sales prohibition and prices driven by arbitrary locally bounded semi-martingales.
-It extends a well known result of Ansel and Stricker (see Proposition 3.3 in \cite{anselstricker}). \begin{prop} Let $Q\in\mathcal{M}_{sup}(S)$ and $H\in L(S)$ be such that $H^i\geq 0$ for $i>d$.
-Then, $H\cdot S$ is a $Q$-local supermartingale if and only if there exists a sequence of stopping times $(T_n)_{n\geq 1}$ that increases $Q$-almost surely to $\infty$ and a sequence of nonpositive random variables $\Theta_n$ in $L^1(Q)$ such that $\Delta(H\cdot S)^{T_n}=H*\Delta S^{T_n}\geq \Theta_n$ for all $n$. \end{prop} \begin{proof} ($\Leftarrow$) It is enough to show that for all $n$, $(H\cdot S)^{T_n}$ is a $Q$-local supermartingale.
+In particular, $H\cdot X$ is a $Q$-martingale. \end{lema} \begin{pf} The argument to prove this result is analogous to the one used in the proof of Emery's inequality (see Theorem V-3 in \cite{protter}) and we do not include its proof in this paper. \end{pf} The next proposition is a key step in the extension of the (FTAP) to markets with short sales prohibition and prices driven by arbitrary locally bounded semimartingales.
+It extends a well-known result by Ansel and Stricker; see Proposition~3.3 in~\cite{anselstricker}. \begin{prop} Let $Q\in\mathcal{M}_{\mathrm{sup}}(S)$ and $H\in L(S)$ be such that $H^i\geq0$ for $i>d$.
+Then $H\cdot S$ is a $Q$-local supermartingale if and only if there exists a sequence of stopping times $(T_n)_{n\geq1}$ that increases $Q$-almost surely to $\infty$ and a sequence of nonpositive random variables $\Theta_n$ in $L^1(Q)$ such that $\Delta(H\cdot S)^{T_n}\geq\Theta_n$ for all $n$. \end{prop} \begin{pf} ($\Leftarrow$) It is enough to show that for all $n$, $(H\cdot S)^{T_n}$ is a $Q$-local supermartingale.
 Hence, without loss of generality we can assume that